 \subsubsection{Bond lengths and bond angles}

-To further explore structural properties of \baln at various B concentrations and to explore the anomalous PLC at $x=0.417$, we examined the bond lengths and bond angles in their crystal structures.
-Figure \ref{fig:lattice_parameters}(b) shows the average Al-N and B-N bond lengths in the conventional cells, with the error bars indicating standard deviation of the bond lengths.
-Similar to the PLC, the Al-N and B-N bond lengths of the \baln alloys lso follow a monotonically decreasing linear relationship with $x$.
+To further explore the structural properties of \baln at various B-fractions and to explore the anomalous PLC at $x=0.417$, we examined the bond lengths and bond angles in their crystal structures.
+Figure \ref{fig:lattice_parameters}(b) shows the average Al-N and B-N bond lengths in the conventional cells, with the error bars indicating the standard deviation of their bond lengths.
+Similar to the PLC, the Al-N and B-N bond lengths of the \baln alloys follow a monotonically decreasing linear relationship with $x$.
 Minimal deviation is seen in the Al-N bonds from this linear trend.
 In comparison, the B-N bonds exhibit higher degrees of deviation from the linear trend with larger standard deviations in comparison to the Al-N bonds.
 The B-N bonds for the $x=0.417$ composition are a clear outlier.
-The structure of the $x=0.417$ is shown in Figure \ref{fig:tetrahedra}(c) where we can see that the B-N bonds are severely distorted when compared to the purely wurtzite bonds of the other structures.
+The structure of the $x=0.417$ alloy is shown in Figure \ref{fig:tetrahedra}(c) where we can see that the B-N bonds are severely distorted when compared to the purely wurtzite bonds of the other structures.

 Figure \ref{fig:lattice_parameters}(c) shows the average N-Al-N and N-B-N bond angles in each ground state alloy structure.
-Overall, the average bond angles stay constant, although the errors bars, indicating standard deviations, become high for the N-Al-N bonds for intermediate B fractions.
-Upon detail investigations of the crystal structure at these intermediate $x$ values we find that the high standard deviation in bond angles is caused by the distortion of the tetrahedral bonding environment.
-All of the ground state crystal structures are depicted in the SI in Figure S4 to S6 There is no distinctive feature in the crystal structures that would explain the large standard deviation in the Al-N bonds of $x=0.583$ and $x=0.6$.
+Overall, the average bond angles stay constant, although the errors bars, indicating standard deviations, become high for the N-Al-N bonds for intermediate B-fractions.
+Upon detailed investigation of the crystal structures at these intermediate $x$ values, we find that the high standard deviation in bond angles is caused by the distortion of the tetrahedral bonding environment.
+All of the ground state crystal structures are depicted in the SI Figures S5 to S7.
+There is no distinctive feature in the crystal structures that would explain the large standard deviation in the Al-N bonds of $x=0.583$ and $x=0.6$.
 The N-B-N bond angles and their standard deviation show a similar trend.